 Be aware that two or three other clubs may also be preparing proposals to host “your” convention, so think about the venue, budgets, hotel costs, etc. as you put yours together.
 Seek out the help of the local convention and visitors bureau – it’s their job to get people to come to your area and spend money.
 They may even offer to prepare, print, and mail copies of your proposal at their expense to the VTR convention committee.

 If your chapter puts together a solid proposal, has capable, willing workers, and is in a location of North America that hasn’t hosted a VTR convention before, you’ll probably be selected as host (unless some other chapter has done a better job in preparing their proposal to host the convention!)
 Then the real work starts!

 Many of the Vintage Triumph Register local chapters have events on nearly a monthly basis.
-To find out about these events, you can either contact the local chapter, or examine the VTR on-line calendar .
+To find out about these events, you can either contact the local chapter, or peruse the VTR on-line calendar.